Meet Our Farmers

-Alain and Sylviane live in a tiny village high in the mountains of Southern France.
-They produce our exquisite Highland Lavender from lavender hand-harvested atop Mt de Cheiron.
-They distill in their home, using a still that they had made according to their own specifications.
-They have welcomed our students into their home when we have visited France on one of our tours, and Alain and Sylviane are perfect examples of the heart-based farmers/distillers who are the foundation of OUR business.
+Sylviane lives in a tiny village high in the mountains of Southern France.
+She produces our exquisite Highland Lavender from lavender hand-harvested atop Mt de Cheiron.
+The essence is distilled in her home, using a still that she had made according to her own specifications.
+Sylviane has welcomed our students into her home when we have visited France on our tours, and is a perfect examples of the heart-based farmers/distillers who are the foundation of OUR business.

-They cut the lavender with a hand-held scythe, just as it was done hundreds of years ago by the peasants who provided the harvested lavender to the perfume industry in Grasse, France.
+The lavender is cut with a hand-held scythe, just as it was done hundreds of years ago by the peasants who provided the harvested lavender to the perfume industry in Grasse, France.
 Students who are studying medicinal plants and the process of distillation work for them for a few weeks each summer, personally experiencing the back-breaking, extremely demanding job of hand-cutting hundreds of pounds of lavender under the hot Provence sun.

 Margrit is our interpreter/farmer liaison in France.
 Her dear friend Ernest, a German living in France, lives simply among ancient olive trees high in the hills above Entrevaux.
 He used to work for the German government, researching ways to naturally purify toxic land and water.
 After he retired, he brought his love for the plants and trees, and his respect for all that they can do for us, to France.
 An integral part of the Entrevaux community, Ernest proudly participates in local cultural pagents with his beautiful donkey.